Systemic Lupus Erythematosus (SLE)

 • Inflamed blood vessels.

-What are the deferential diagnosis of SLE?
+What is the differential diagnosis of SLE?

 • Scleroderma